HelpMeFinishPhD/Qcamp2019/missions/Bob_M2.md

 * [80%] of total points upon completion of the objectives, but with the signal degradation higher than 0.2.

 Step by step walkthrough:
+1. Upload the Arduino program `ArduinoQuantum.ino` to the correct device.
 1. Run the polarisation alignment `GUI` programs (in the folder `Alignment GUI`): For Alice, `runSender.py` and for Bob, `runReceiver.py`.
 You might want to refer to `Section 3.4.3` for more information regarding the GUI.
-The goal of this exercise is to align Alice and Bob polarisation axis with respect to each other, i.e. if Alice sends `H` polarised light, and Bob measures in `H` polarisation basis, the measurement result should give maximal intensity.
+The goal of this exercise is to align Alice and Bob polarisation axis with respect to each other, i.e. if Alice sends `H` polarised light, and Bob measures in `H` polarisation basis, the measurement result should give maximal intensity. *You need to close the GUI (or at least stop the device) before moving on to other tasks.*
-1. Run the calibration program `send_calibrate.py` (for Alice) and `recv_calibrate.py` (for Bob).
+1. Set the correct device address in `devloc_quantum.txt`.
+Run the calibration program `send_calibrate.py` (for Alice) and `recv_calibrate.py` (for Bob).
 This program measures the `Intensity Matrix` between different polarisation states of Alice and Bob.
 Make sure that the signal degraFor Bob, remember to set the value of `threshold` in `recv_key.py` to be the mean of the intensity matrix.dation is lower than 0.2 (or repeat the previous step if not), and note down the mean value of the intensity.
 <br><br>

 #### [10 points] Polarisation basis handout